 Borderlands 3 pretty much follows that exact same formula but also makes some significant leaps when compared to often incremental improvements of the previous installments.
 While it might appear all too similar on the surface, the changes here run much deeper than skin deep.

-This review was made possible thanks to ALLYOUPLAY where you can buy Borderlands 3 at a price of €44.26 / $45.25 by entering “KeenGamer” as 20% discount code during checkout.
+This review was made possible thanks to ALLYOUPLAY where you can buy Borderlands 3 at a price of €44.26 / $45.25 by entering “KeenGamer” as 10% discount code during checkout.
 The site is even giving away three copies of the game in the giveaway.
+[Not available for newer titles.]

 Previous mainline Borderlands games largely took place on Pandora with a brief detour to its moon Elpis in the Pre-sequel.
 I always felt this to be the most limiting factor of previous games from both the visual, gameplay and storytelling perspective.
 Borderlands 3, however, fully embraces its sci-fi and lets you roam across four different, very distinct planets.
 Not only does this add to the much-needed variety, but it also successfully creates a full-on space adventure vibe.